Directly Terms & Policies

 7. Important Information for European Users

 7.2.
 Safeguards for Exports from EEA.
-If you are located in the EEA or Switzerland, we comply with applicable laws to provide an adequate level of data protection for the transfer of Personal Data.
-Directly is certified under the EU-U.S. and the Swiss-U.S. Privacy Shield Framework.
-For more, see Directly’s Privacy Shield Policy.
+If you are located in the EEA or Switzerland, we comply with applicable laws requiring adequate levels of data protection for the transfer of Personal Data.
 You agree that Directly may transfer your Personal Data to countries other than the one in which you live.
-We deploy the following safeguards when Directly transfers Personal Data originating from the European Union or Switzerland to other countries not deemed adequate under applicable data protection law:

-- We need it to provide you with or operate the Services, including to provide customer support and personalized features and to protect the safety and security of the Services;
+- We need it to provide you with or operate the Services, including to provide customer support using Expert Users, personalize features, fulfill the contract you have with Directly (or Directly has with each Customer or third party), or protect the integrity and security of the Services;

 - It satisfies a legitimate interest (which is not overridden by your data protection interests), such as for anti-fraud protection or to protect our legal rights and interests;